 For felonies, in addition to the prison terms outlined in the Kansas Sentencing Guidelines, defendants can also face substantial fines, up to 36 months of probation, and various other penalties.
 A conviction can have other practical consequences as well, such as impairing your ability to find housing, land a job, or get into college.

-What are the Benefits of Hiring a Criminal Defense Lawyer in Overland Park?
+What are the Benefits of Hiring an Overland Park Criminal Defense Lawyer?

 With these penalties in mind, if you have been charged with a crime in Overland Park, it is important that you speak with a criminal defense lawyer right away.
 Other benefits of hiring an experienced defense attorney to represent you include: